Convert ODT to INI

 Q: Can INI files have nested sections?

 A: Standard INI format doesn't support nesting.
 Some parsers allow dot notation (section.subsection) or bracket notation [section/subsection] for pseudo-nesting, but this isn't universal.
-For nested data, consider JSON or YAML.
+For nested data, consider JSON, YAML, or TOML instead.

 Q: What programs use INI files?

-A: Many applications use INI: PHP (php.ini), MySQL (my.ini/my.cnf), Git (.gitconfig), desktop applications on Windows and Linux (.desktop files), game settings, and countless custom applications across all platforms.
+A: Many applications use INI files: PHP (php.ini), MySQL (my.ini/my.cnf), Git (.gitconfig), desktop applications on Windows and Linux (.desktop files), game settings, and countless custom applications across all platforms.